CSheesley/message_api_challenge/endpoint_documentation.md

 ### Response Defaults:
-By default, all responses will be:
+All responses will be:
 - **Sorted** in order of **newest to oldest**, based on the Message `:created_at` attribute.
 - **Limited** to Messages created in the **last 30 days**, based on the Message `:created_at` attribute..
 - **Limited** to a response of **100** Messages.

 ---

-## Endpoints:
+## ENDPOINTS:
 ---

 ### Create a Message: